Wherever cars can travel, there can be an accident. It doesn’t matter

 lane change and sideswipe car accidents.

-attention and or fail to exercise reasonable care while driving.
-For example,
+fail to pay attention and or fail to exercise reasonable care while driving.

-when drivers “tail gate” other motorists, there might not
+For example, when drivers “tail gate” other motorists, there

-be enough time to break when the front vehicle slows down or suddenly
+might not be enough time to break when the front vehicle slows down or

-stops.
-The rear vehicle ends up colliding with the vehicle in front of
+suddenly stops.
+The rear vehicle ends up colliding with the vehicle in

-it.
-Other times, the rear vehicle driver is simply not paying attention
+front of it.
+Other times, the rear vehicle driver is simply not paying

-and fails to notice that the front vehicle has slowed down or stopped.
+attention and fails to notice that the front vehicle has slowed down or

-Sometimes, the vehicles are stopped at a red light and the rear vehicle
+stopped.
+Sometimes, the vehicles are stopped at a red light and the rear

-accelerates faster than the front vehicle and ends up rear ending the
+vehicle accelerates faster than the front vehicle and ends up rear ending

 car accidents happen to be one of the scarier and devastating types of accidents.
 This